-The last practice associated with limiting work at maturity Level 3 is putting a bracket WIP limit for the different stages of your workflow.
-For example, if your development and QA teams work on a single board, you need to put separate limits to their stages combining all columns related to a team.
+The last practice associated with limiting work at maturity Level 3 is putting a bracket WIP limit for your workflow's different stages.
+For example, if your development and QA teams work on a single board, you need to put separate limits to their stages, combining all columns related to a team.

-Maturity Levels 0-2 should have allowed you to lay a stable foundation for managing a complex workflow, but when you start transitioning toward maturity Level 3, there’s plenty to do in this regard.
+Maturity Levels 0-2 should have allowed you to lay a stable foundation for managing a complex workflow.
+Still, when you start transitioning toward maturity Level 3, there’s plenty to do in this regard.

-The transition to level 3 consists of 7 practices in total.
-As most of them are tweaks to your management style, we’ll just mention them and put attention to those related to using Kanban boards in particular.
+The transition to level 3 consists of 11 practices in total.
+As most of them are tweaks to your management style, we’ll just mention 7 of them and pay attention to those related to using Kanban boards in particular.

 The 7 practices listed in the order they should be implemented are as follows:

-- Use cumulative flow diagram to monitor queues
+Use the cumulative flow diagram to monitor queues.

 Implementing all of these practices is necessary to step firmly on maturity Level 3.
-Once you’ve managed to organize your team around specific services and have deferred commitment, it’s time to start managing the stability of your workflow.
+Once you’ve managed to organize your team around specific services and have deferred commitment, it’s time to start managing your workflow's stability.

 There’s hardly a more suitable tool for this purpose than the cumulative flow diagram (CFD).
-It is an advanced analytic, available in online Kanban boards that provides a concise visualization of the three most important metrics of your flow:
+It is an advanced analytic available in online Kanban boards that provide a concise visualization of the three most important metrics of your flow:

-Its main purpose is to show you how stable your flow is and help you understand where you need to focus in order to make your process more predictable.
-It gives you both quantitative and qualitative insight into both past and existing problems and can visualize massive amounts of data.
+Its main purpose is to show you how stable your flow is and help you understand where you need to focus on making your process more predictable.
+It gives you quantitative and qualitative insight into both past and existing problems and can visualize massive amounts of data.

 There are 3 states of your workflow that the chart can visualize:

-- The bands are tightening – your team is finishing more work than they’re starting and you’ve got idle capacity
+The bands are tightening – your team is finishing more work than they’re starting, and you’ve got the idle capacity.

-This simple visualization is one of the most serious advantages of online Kanban boards as it provides you with truly important workflow data that’s nearly impossible to replicate with physical Kanban boards.
+This simple visualization is one of the most serious advantages of online Kanban boards.
+It provides you with essential workflow data that’s nearly impossible to replicate with physical Kanban boards.

 At this point, you’re halfway through the transition.
 After you’ve tamed your workflow using a CFD, you need to put into practice some Kanban planning using Little’s Law.

-It is quite a simple way to forecast the delivery time of your assignments by dividing WIP by lead time.
+It is quite a simple way to forecast your assignments' delivery time by dividing WIP by lead time.
 If your workflow is predictable, then Little’s Law can let you breathe easily when committing to a deadline.
 If not, then you are not ready to take this step.